 It has been a bit longer than normal since my last blog post, but for good reason.
-After my double post about the Carta Jam, I decided to fulfill a dream I had been putting off and publishing a work of my own!
+After my double post about the Carta Jam, I decided to fulfill a dream I had been putting off and publishing a work of my own, The Land and The People!
 I hope you will all indulge me as I introduce you to its basics.

 The game is called The Land and the People and is based on the Carta SRD system developed by Cat of Peach Garden Games.
 A solo game inspired by the life’s work of 19th century Korean cartographer Kim Jeong Ho, it is about the Character and their party of companions collecting enough data to create a map of their fictional country.